shanface33/shanface33b.github.io/_pages/about.md

 **Research Interests**: Digital Media Forensics, Biometrics, and Computer Vision, etc.

 # 🔈 News
-* 2024.02: I was invited to give a talk on Deepfake video detection by [Reality Defender](https://realitydefender.com/).
+* 2024.02: Glad to give a talk on Deepfake video detection, invited by [Reality Defender](https://realitydefender.com/).
 * 2024.01: I was interviewed by [Futurum Careers, UK](https://futurumcareers.com/) together with Prof. Siwei Lyu ([link](https://futurumcareers.com/Issue-24.pdf)).
 * 2024.01: A paper on uncovering text-image inconsistency is accepted by ICLR 2024 ([link](https://openreview.net/pdf?id=Ny150AblPu)).
 * 2023.11: I am invited to serve The 20th IEEE International Conference on Advanced Video and Signal-Based Surveillance (AVSS) 2024 as a Publication Chair.